samumantha/EO_workshop/EO_intro_slides.md

 * Learning curve
 * Good community support and tutorials
 * Many different options and packages for EO
-* Acces to cloud computing
+* Acces to super- and cloud- computing

 # A few common EO processing steps